scssyworks/silkrouter/README.md

 JQuery router is a SPA (Single Page Apps) router plugin for jQuery.

 # Upgrade to Silkrouter (Recommended)
 ``Silkrouter`` is latest recommended version.
-Refer to <a href="https://github.com/scssyworks/silkrouter/blob/feature/ver2/MIGRATION.md">migration documentation</a> to migrate to this version.
+Refer to <a href="https://github.com/scssyworks/silkrouter/blob/feature/ver2/MIGRATION.md">migration documentation</a> for more details.
+Please note that we are going end support for ``jqueryrouter`` soon.
+The package will continue to exist but there won't be any further security updates or patches to this version.

 # Installation